Divorce law reform is finally on the horizon

 The problem is, the majority of these reasons aren’t relevant for couples in England and Wales.
 Additionally, most couples don’t want to wait two years once they’ve made the tough decision to separate.
 This leaves many couples who want to move on with their lives, with only one option, which is to enter the blame game using unreasonable behaviour.

 If you’re applying for a divorce using ‘unreasonable behaviour’, one of you must list examples of your ex’s behaviour that are strong enough to warrant ending your marriage.
 It’s a tough balancing act trying to find reasons strong enough to pass through the court yet not so contentious as to overly upset your ex.
-Unreasonable behaviour is also often a trigger for acrimony, as one person must read a list of their misdemeanors in black and white.
+Unreasonable behaviour is also often a trigger for acrimony, as one person must read a list of their misdemeanours in black and white.
 Not a good start to the divorce process and an extra hurdle couples must navigate at an already emotional time.

 Start your amicable divorce journey